St. Norbert of XantenHistorical Setting | return to top

 By emphasizing the primacy of communal love in Premonstratensian existence, Norbert sparked all over Europe the possibilities for parish and other ministerial clergy to live in a soul satisfying community context.
 This is a goal still being sought for today.

-Courtesy of the web site for the Order of Prémontré.
+*Courtesy of the website for the St. Norbert Abbey.